swiftly-solution/documentation/src/docs/scripting/events/gameevents/onbulletflightresolution.md

 ---

 # OnBulletFlightResolution
-This event is triggered when bullet_flight_resolution is triggered
+This event is triggered when bullet_flight_resolution is triggered.
 ::: tabs
 @tab Lua
 ```lua